aourednik/historical-basemaps/CONTRIBUTING.md

 - Reporting [issues](https://github.com/aourednik/historical-basemaps/issues)
 - Sending me an updated geojson file. ([my contact information](https://ourednik.info/contact.php)).

+Please edit only the geojson files.
+The svg files are produced by a [script](https://github.com/aourednik/historical-basemaps/tree/master/geojson2svg.Rmd) from the goejson data: it is thus not worthwile editing them manually.

 ## Tools and technicalities

 ### Suggested editor: QGIS